Watercolour Pencil Tutorial - Italian Street Scene

 Points for consideration before we start

-3. The areas of shadow are quite deep on the nearby right hand side, and in the doorway of the left hand side cafe.
-Do we need them in deep shadow or shall we aim for a lighter overall scene ?
+3. The areas of shadow on the right-hand side and in the doorway of the left-hand side cafe are quite deep.
+Should we maintain this level of depth or aim for a lighter overall scene?

-4. Those chairs outside the cafe have very thin legs.
-How will we work them in pencil ?
+4. Those chairs outside the cafe have remarkably slender legs.
+How can we accurately capture their delicate shape in pencil?

 Human interest - male